canata09/E-Commerce-Woo-Plugin-WordPress/README.md

 For additional assistance, you can also contact our support team at support@xyzplugin.com.

+## Testing

+From the WooCommerce Plugin's Tools -> Import - WooCommerce products (CSV): There is a many Sample Shop Documents in ( WooCommerce - Plugins - Sample-data ) folder.

 ## Contributing

 We welcome contributions from the community!
 If you're interested in improving the XYZ Plugin, please review our [Contribution Guidelines](contributing.md).